RosterElf Logo

 DEVICESSECURITY

-Establishes rules for employees using personal devices for work purposes.
-Covers security requirements, acceptable use, support boundaries and data protection when mixing personal and business use.
+Clear rules for staff using personal phones and laptops for work — security requirements, acceptable use, support boundaries and data protection.

 Read more